alexwlchan/alexwlchan.net/src/_drafts/rainbow-hearts.md

 This idea came from a [similar graphic I made for Valentine's Day](https://twitter.com/alexwlchan/status/1360919253738790915).
 I used several tools to make it, and I had to assemble the final result by hand -- I wanted to see if I could create a pair of interlocked hearts as a single SVG.

-Last year, I made an app for generating [rainbow Norse Valknuts](/2020/01/pride-valknuts/), and I was able to reuse some of the code -- but those were easier to draw then hearts.
+Last year, I made an app for generating [rainbow Norse Valknuts](/2020/01/pride-valknuts/), and I was able to reuse some of the code -- although those were easier to draw then hearts.
 Valknuts use all straight lines, so I could calculate exactly where each stripe should start/end.
 Because hearts have curved sides, I had to do a bit more work to draw the overlaps.

 I experimented with a combination of SVG clips and masks to get the final effect, and this was a fun project to learn how they work.
 I write SVGs by hand, rather than using an app like Inkscape or Illustrator -- so understanding the core primitives is really useful.
 I did learn a few useful things, which I'll write about as a separate blog post.

+You can create your own hearts at <http://rainbow-hearts.glitch.me>, and you can read the source code [on GitHub](https://github.com/alexwlchan/rainbow-hearts).

 There is more that unites the LGBTQ+ community than divides us, and I like these hearts as a visual reminder of that.